anoma/nspec/docs/arch/node/engines/template_behaviour.juvix.md

 Action description.

 State update
-: The state is unchanged as the timer will have all information necessary.
+: Update state with the data set by `justHiGuard`.

 Messages to be sent
 : No messages are added to the send queue.